crazier9527/Dozer/README.md

 2. Open Dozer and drag the icon in your menu bar (hold CMD) to the right so it is between some other icons.

 ## Usage
-* `⌘` + drag to move the Dozer icons around in the menu bar.
+_**N.B. hold `⌘` + drag to move the status bar icons.**_

+* Move the icons you want to hide on the left of both Dozer icons.
-* Click any of the Dozer icons to hide menu bar items.
+* Left-click one of the Dozer icons to hide/show the status bar icons.
-* Right-click the Dozer icon to open the about page of Dozer.
+* Right-click one of the Dozer icons to open the settings.

+**Checkout [this GIF](https://raw.githubusercontent.com/Mortennn/Dozer/master/demo/demo.gif) to watch Dozer in action.**

 ## Requirements
-macOS version >= 10.13
+macOS 10.13+